L2 Fashion Retail

 One day at the FRA is never the same.
 It’s fast paced and up to date with all current and future trends.
 Coming here will make sure you are one step ahead of your friends, jet setting you into a career in the fashion industry.

 Students completing this course often progress to a more specialist L3 fashion course, choosing to progress either the creative or business route after experiencing what each can offer.
 Some graduates choose to go into entry level job roles including fashion internships or in store sales roles with a high street brand.

 Age Requirement: 16+

-Start date: September 2017. *Enrolment will commence from the 17th of August.
+Start date: Week commencing 11th September 2017 *Induction will commence from the 4th of September 2017.

 Course duration: 1 year, two days per week (+1 day if additional Maths & English tuition is required)

 Entry Criteria: 4 GCSE’s at grade 4/3 or 4 GCSE's at grade A*-D. Please provide us with a NARIC Statement of Comparability, if you have any non-UK qualifications.
 We will not be able to process your application without this information.

 Applicant Guidance: Enthusiasm for fashion business as well as design.
 A motivation to learn new skills

 Fees: If you are 16-18 as of 31st August in the academic year of which your course starts and are a UK resident you will be eligible for full fee remission and do not have to pay any tuition fees.